openrewrite/rewrite-docs/tutorials/automated-migration-from-junit-4-to-5.md

 For most builds this whole process should take only a few minutes.

-## Before and After
+## Example Before and After
-Here's an example of what a JUnit 4 test might look like before applying this migration:
+Here's a JUnit 4 test:
 ```java
 package org.openrewrite.java.testing.junit5;